 Test first, always

-Be sure to always test any treatment in an inconspicuous area, especially with aniline.
-In an emergency, a clear, mild dishwashing detergent may safely remove a grease stains from this type of leather.
+Again, be sure to always test any treatment in an inconspicuous area, especially with aniline.
+In an emergency, a clear, mild dishwashing detergent may safely remove grease stains from leather.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, we earn from qualifying purchases by linking to Amazon.